mintlayer/mintlayer-core/build-tools/linux-systemd-service/README.md

 ## How to create a system service that runs the wallet and stakes

-The same instructions from above, with little changes, apply to the wallet-rpc-daemon service, where there is an example in the file: [mintlayer-wallet-rpc-testnet.service](mintlayer-wallet-rpc-testnet.service)
+The same instructions from above, with little changes, apply to the wallet-rpc-daemon service.
+An example can be found here: [mintlayer-wallet-rpc-testnet.service](mintlayer-wallet-rpc-testnet.service)